Scholarships Available

 - Preference is given to students who are academically successful, although not ranking among top performers

-One, non-renewable award to a graduating senior from White Cloud High School.
+To be awarded to a graduating senior from White Cloud High School

-Renewable scholarship awarded to a graduate(s) of Newaygo High School
+To be awarded to graduates of Newaygo High School

 - Preference for applicants pursuing a career in the medical field